jmeile/JMMidiBassPedalController/README.md

   - [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html).

-Under Linux, you don't need any additional software.
-You can create virtual ports by running:
+Under Linux and MACOS, you don't need any additional software.
+You can create virtual ports by setting them on the configuration file, ie:
+`InPort="Virtual:MIDI IN" OutPort="Virtual:MIDI OUT"`

+where:
+- The string after the keyword: "Virtual:" is the name you want to give to the port.

+Under Linux, it is also possible to create virtual ports as follows:
 `sudo modprobe snd-virmidi snd_index=1`

+However, I didn't manage to make the MIDI connections working with those ports, so, I used rtmidi virtual ports instead.

-On MACOS you can use the "Audio MIDI Setup" app:
+Alternativelly, on MACOS you can use the "Audio MIDI Setup" app:
 - Open the Finder and go to: Applications > Utilities
 - Click on: "Audio MIDI Setup.app"
 - On the "Window" menu, choose: "Show MIDI Studio"